Elsie Higgon

-Elsie Higgon (née Hooper; 1879–1969) was the first Joint Secretary of the (National) Association of Women Pharmacists; researcher for King's College, the British Medical Journal and the British Pharmaceutical Codex; Lecturer in Chemistry at Portsmouth Municipal College; proprietor pharmacist of two businesses in Hampstead, proprietor of the Gordon Hall School of Pharmacy for Women in Gordon Square, and a supporter of the suffrage movement.
+Elsie Seville Higgon (5 September 1879 – 6 May 1969) was a British pharmacist, researcher, lecturer and Suffragette.
+Higgon was the first Joint Secretary of the (National) Association of Women Pharmacists; researcher for King's College, the British Medical Journal and the British Pharmaceutical Codex; Lecturer in Chemistry at Portsmouth Municipal College; proprietor pharmacist of two businesses in Hampstead and proprietor of the Gordon Hall School of Pharmacy for Women in Gordon Square.

 Early life and education

-Elsie Seville Hooper was born on 5 September 1879 at 174 Amhurst Road in West Hackney to Elizabeth Hooper (née Mack; born c.
-1843) and Cleeve Hooper (born c.
-1842), a leather factor or dealer.
-Elsie was one of six children, with siblings Eva (born c.
-1871), Percy (born c.
-1874), Ena (born c.
-1876), Mabel (born c.
-1878), and Arthur (born c.
-1881).
+Higgon was born Elsie Seville Hooper on 5 September 1879 at 174 Amhurst Road in West Hackney, London to Cleeve Hooper (1842–1910), a leather factor, and Elizabeth Hooper (née Mack; 1843–1921).
+One of six siblings, Higgon was educated at Miss Pearce’s girls’ school and North London Collegiate School.

-Elsie matriculated at the University of London in January 1899, having been educated at Pond House, Clapton and the North London Collegiate School.
-She became a student at the Pharmaceutical Society of Great Britain (PSGB) School of Pharmacy in Bloomsbury Square, London, and passed the PSGB Minor examination, registering as a Chemist & Druggist on 10 July 1901.
-She passed the PSGB Major examination and registered as a Pharmaceutical Chemist on 16 April 1902.
-Her address on registration is given as 52 Clapton Common, London.
+Graduating from the University of London in January 1899, Higgon enrolled at the Pharmaceutical Society of Great Britain (PSGB) School of Pharmacy.
+Passing the PSGB Minor examination, Higgon was registered as a chemist and druggist on 10 July 1901.
+Higgon later passed the Major examination and was registered as a pharmaceutical chemist on 16 April 1902.